canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** US English keyboard
 * **can be interactive:** true

-The layout of any attached keyboard.
+The layout (or layouts) of any attached keyboard.
 The mapping keys correspond to settings in the :file:`/etc/default/keyboard` configuration file.
 See the :manpage:`keyboard(5)` manual page for more details.

+Multiple layouts may be configured using comma-separated values, as documented in :manpage:`keyboard(5)`.

 The mapping contains keys: